Community Planning Permit System: Participate in protecting our lakes and shorelines, and simplifying the planning approvals process

 A general workflow is illustrated on the Engage Frontenac Webpage under the Streamlined CPPS Approval Process heading.

-Where is the indigenous consultation for the water impact and Fisheries and Oceans 🇨🇦?
+• Where is the indigenous consultation for the water impact and Fisheries and Oceans 🇨🇦?
 Not just the land use when on the water.

-Judy asked 5 months ago
+Judy asked over 1 year ago

 Thank you for your question, Judy.
 Consultation with representatives from various technical, governmental, and Indigenous groups is part of the by-law template development work.
 The initial steps are underway and results will be included as the project progresses.